-30 of The Best Free Data Sources to Inform Your Content Creation and Ideation
+30 of The Best Free Data Sources for content in the UK & US

 If you Google ‘best free data sources’ you will find a raft of articles based on this theme but in my experience, many of these lists are bloated with obscure and unnecessary sites.

 To save your time wading through a lot of fluff I have distilled the usual round of 50+ or 90+ links to the core sources of data that are your starting point to find datasets of significant value for your content production.

 Citing statistics and facts from credible sources will elevate any content piece and a visualisation of a data set of real interest to your intended audience offers the perfect illustration to a piece of content or as a standalone asset.

 Creating your own survey is always the first preference – if you have the budget and means – so that you have something unique to offer but a data set from a trusted and credible source is also a worthy basis.

 All of the sources below are your starting point to finding the data you need to supplement your content production.

 30 of The Best Data Sources in the UK/US

 Since 2010 data.gov.uk has been helping people to find and use open government data, and supporting government publishers to maintain data.